Saturday, November 28, 2015

 In spite of acid rain

-that fell from her eyes
+falling from her eyes

 To defeat the years of pain